sshinnee/foundations/nodejs/README.md

 ## Run

+Preparatory work:

+1. Run `npm install` inside the `nodejs` directory

-Replace the `uri` string in `server.js` with your MongoDB Atlas Cluster connection string.
+2. Replace the `uri` string in `server.js` with your MongoDB Atlas Cluster connection string.

 Then to run the app: